The CuddleCot & CuddleBlanket Mobile and versatile cooling.

-The portable CuddleCot and CuddleBlanket allow families to cool a baby who has died, child or adult, thereby preserving their appearance, condition and dignity.
+The portable CuddleCot and CuddleBlanket allow families to cool a baby, child or adult who has died, thereby preserving their appearance, condition and dignity.

 A CuddleCot cooling cot is a small, portable, lightweight unit that enables families experiencing the loss of their baby at any age or gestation to spend more time with them and enables more time to create memories.